Citroën C4: C4 X and ë-C4 X (C43; 2022)

-A longer variation of the C4 with a saloon body style, called the C4 X, was unveiled in June 2022.
+A longer variation of the C4 with a sedan body style, called the C4 X, was unveiled in June 2022.
 It is the first Citroën to be designed under Pierre Leclercq supervision.
 According to Citroën, the C4 X merges the elements of a fastback, a 4-door saloon and an SUV.

 The C4 and the C4 X have the same wheelbase.
-Using the traditional saloon-style boot opening, the cargo capacity has been increased from 380 L in the C4 to 510 L in the C4 X.
+Using the traditional sedan-style boot opening, the cargo capacity has been increased from 380 L in the C4 to 510 L in the C4 X.

 An electric version, called ë-C4 X, is also available.
 It is the only version offered in many countries (UK, Benelux, Portugal, Germany, Austria, Nordic countries) where the ICE C4 X was not sold.
 However, due to customer demand the ICE C4 X was made available in the UK in June 2023.